 The process is divided into an informal and formal process.
 Resolution may be reached at any stage of the process.
 Please see the information below for further details:

-- Contact the college employee by phone to schedule an appointment
+- Contact the University employee by phone to schedule an appointment

 - Be sure to identify yourself and provide contact information

 - Be clear about what your concern is and how you would like the issue resolved